AdamSLevy/flagbind/README.md

         // otherwise it is ignored for use with the standard flag package.
         ShortName bool `flag:"short,s"`

-        // Optionally put the usage string in the struct by setting it to "_".
+        // Optionally extende the usage tag with subsequent `use` tags
+        // on _ fields.
-        URL string `flag:"url,u;http://www.example.com/;_"
+        URL string `flag:"url,u;http://www.example.com/;Start usage here"
-        _URL string
+        _   struct{} `use:"continue longer usage string for --url below it",

         // Nested and Embedded structs can add a flag name prefix, or not.
         Nested     StructA